 We have built a hunting cabin on the property to house our guests in a place that is surrounded by the beauty of the Wichita Mountains and game animals.
-It is not a five star lodge, but rather a rustic cabin in the woods with all the amenities to assure our visitors a maximum opportunity to enjoy their stay.
+It is not a five star lodge, but rather a rustic cabin in the woods with all the necessary amenities to assure our visitors a maximum opportunity to enjoy their stay.

 If you have interest in sharing our Tarbone Ranch as a hunter or photographer, please contact us for a visit.

-September 2013 Update
+December 2013 Update